 You can find a selection of more detailed articles using the links to the right.
-Once you get some ideas from this page, you will probably just use the topic index, the techniques index, or the site search.
+Once you get some ideas from this page, you will probably just use the techniques index, or the site search.

 A character set is a collection of letters and symbols used in a writing system.
 For example, the ASCII character set covers letters and symbols for English text, ISO-8859-6 covers letters and symbols needed for many languages based on the Arabic script, and the Unicode character set contains characters for most of the living languages and scripts in the world.

 Characters in a character set are stored as one or more bytes in a computer.
 Each byte or sequence of bytes represents a given character.
 A character encoding is the key that maps a particular byte or sequence of bytes to particular characters that the font renders as text.

 There are many different character encodings.
 If the wrong encoding is applied to the bytes in memory, the result will be unintelligible text.
 It is therefore important, if people are to read your content, that you correctly label the character encoding used.

 Character encodings for beginners explains some of the basic concepts about character encodings, and why you should care.

 Character encodings: Essential concepts provides explanations of terminology such as Unicode, character sets, coded character sets, character encodings, the document character set, and character escapes.

 Everyone developing content, whether content authors or programmers, should use the UTF-8 character encoding, unless there are very special reasons for using something else.
 (If you decide to not use UTF-8, you must choose one of the few encodings that are interoperably implemented across all browsers.)